mikhailshilkov/mikhailio-hugo/content/lab/pulumi/2-newstack/index.md

 ## Create a folder

 Make a new folder called `pulumi-workshop` anywhere on your local disk.
-By default, this folder will give name to your Pulumi project.
+By default, this folder gives a name to your Pulumi project.

 ## Configure Pulumi CLI